 Introduction to Ancient Greek and Roman cultures through reading of original sources and an examination of material culture.
 Part One: literature from various genres (such as epic, dramatic, lyric and philosophical); modern ways of receiving and interpreting them.
 Part Two: art, architecture and topography of ancient Greece and Rome.
 This course will consider the long-standing influence these civilizations played in the development of later Western cultures, and will examine modern outcomes and parallels to the historical forms and movements, such as Athenian democracy as a precedent for American democracy, colonization in antiquity and European colonialism in the c.
 16-19, and the Roman Empire as a precedent for the expansive American State of late c.
 19 to the present.
-Meets the Critical Perspectives: The West in Time requirement.
-(Not offered 2017-18).
+(Not offered 2020-21).